-You want to be out there all year round, and there’s no reason why you shouldn’t be able to enjoy your golf even with a drop in temperature.
-Winter golf is tough, but as long as your course is open, and you have the right equipment, you can get out there to keep your game on top form, and enjoy yourself just as much in the process.
+You want to be out on the course all year round, and there’s no reason why you shouldn’t be able to enjoy your golf even with a drop in temperature.
+Winter golf is tough, but as long as your course is open, and you have the right equipment, you can get out there to keep your game on top form.

-With that in mind, let’s take a look at some of the best cold weather golf gear that is going to help keep you warm during the cold winter rounds.
+With that in mind, let’s take a look at some of the best winter golf gear that is going to help keep you warm during the cold winter rounds.

 A Few Tips On Playing Golf In The Colder Weather

-- If the temperature is cold, then so is your body which means you will be more prone to injuries if you don’t warm up properly.
+- If the temperature is cold, then you will be more prone to injuries if you don’t warm up properly.
 Check out these seven great warm-up exercises that will help get you ready for your round.

-- Remember that the golf ball isn’t going to travel as far in the winter as it does in the summer so choose your shots wisely, and take more club.
+- Remember that the golf ball isn’t going to travel as far in the winter so choose your shots wisely, and take more club.

 - Add more loft to your driver which should help you get a little more distance when there is no roll on the fairways

 - Carry your bag if you can.
-Most clubs will ban trolleys in the winter and by carrying, it will help keep your body temperature up
+Most courses will ban trolleys in the winter, and carrying your bag will help keep your body temperature up.

 - Clean the soles of your shoes after every hole.
-In the cold weather when there can be ice or mud on the course, and your shoes can clog up causing you to lose grip while taking a shot
+In the cold weather when there can be ice or mud on the course, your shoes can clog up causing you to lose grip while taking a shot.

-- And don’t forget to take your winter tees so you are not fighting with the rock hard ground while trying to insert your tees.
+- Don’t forget to take your winter tees so you are not fighting with the rock-hard ground while trying to insert your tees.